koki7o/vim-threads/README.md

 # vim-threads
-## Posting to Threads from within vim
+## Posting on Threads from within vim

 - copy the .vimrc into your home folder
 - add your Threads API credentials and user ID